 We could go on and on, but you get the idea.
 Mice have behaviors and abilities (as well as a high intelligence) that allow them to evade traps.
-Other DIY mouse control strategies have a tendency to fall short, but not because of the mice.
+Other DIY mouse control strategies tend to fall short, but not because of the mice.

-Residents who install sonic devices realize that this only has the ability to move mice from one location in the home to another.
+- Residents who install sonic devices realize that this can only move mice from one location in the home to another.

 The Best Way To Get Mice In Terre Haute

 If you have a mouse problem, take action and contact Action.
-At Action Pest Control, our service professionals have the training and experience to locate and eliminate all the rodents in your property.
+At Action Pest Control, our rodent control professionals have the training and experience to locate and eliminate all the rodents on your property.
 Reach out to us today for immediate assistance.
 We outsmart rodents.

 What Action Pest Control Customers Are Saying

 Action is trusted by over 23,000 happy customers, see what our customers are saying!

 “ Your PEST CONTROL deserves a ten star rating!!!!!”